 At Salus, we consider matching each family with the appropriate care provider to be a top priority.
 The plan of care, skill level of the provider and individual personalities are always considered.
 In most cases, our clients are very satisfied with the care providers they have been matched with.
 However, in the unlikely event you are ever unhappy with the provider you are matched with, simply call our office to discuss the concerns.
 We will take the necessary steps to modify a care provider’s actions or behaviors, and a provider can also be replaced when necessary.

 How do you ensure I always have the same care provider?

 When you are healing or in need of long term care assistance, continuity of care is essential.
 At Salus, we recognize this, and it is always our goal to ensure consistent and reliable care.
 In most cases, our clients are provided with the same caregivers on a continuous basis.
 When a provider is not available due to a vacation, illness or emergency, you will be notified immediately, and a backup provider will be assigned to your family until your regular provider is able to return.

-Lou S. Orange County, CA
+Ellie A. Orange County, CA